jepsen-io/jepsen/doc/tutorial/01-scaffolding.md

       --time-limit SECONDS        60                     Excluding setup and teardown, how long should a test run for, in seconds?
 ```

-We'll use `lein run` throughout this guide to re-run our Jepsen test.
+We'll use `lein run test ...` throughout this guide to re-run our Jepsen test.
 Each time we run a test, Jepsen will create a new directory in `store/`.
 You can see the latest results in `store/latest`:

 ```bash
 $ ls store/latest/